Bolivia Ex-president Anez Arrested In coup Probe - UrduPoint

 Morales, for his part, demanded in a tweet that the "authors and accomplices" of what he denounced as a "coup d'etat" against him be "investigated and punished."
 Bolivia's public prosecutor issued an arrest warrant Friday for Anez and others on charges of terrorism, sedition and conspiracy.

+" - 'Illegal'- In the early hours of Saturday, Bolivian television showed images of Anez, not handcuffed, arriving at La Paz's El Alto airport, accompanied by Castillo and several police officers.

 In brief remarks to the press, she denounced her arrest as "illegal."
-It was not immediately known where she was taken.
+She was later taken to a government ministry building to be questioned.

 Anez's former energy minister Rodrigo Guzman and his justice counterpart Alvaro Coimbra, both listed on the prosecutor's warrant, were detained on Friday.